msaouab/e-commerce/README.md

 ## How to Run
 To run the app locally, follow these steps:

-Clone the repository from this link: Take-Home-Assignment Repository
+Clone the repository from this link: [e-commerce](https://e-commerce-msaouab.vercel.app/) Repository

 In the root folder, run the following commands: